-Treatment occurs in a variety of settings, in different forms, and for different lengths of time.
-Treatment is typically individualized to some degree based on the characteristics of the patient — treatment programs usually address an individual’s physical, psychological, emotional, and social issues in addition to his or her alcohol or other drug use — as well as the type of substance itself, as in the case of medication-assisted treatment for opioids.
+Approaches to treating addiction are generally similar regardless of substance.
+However, treatment is typically individualized to some degree based on the characteristics of the patient — treatment programs usually address an individual’s physical, psychological, emotional, and social issues in addition to his or her alcohol or other drug use — as well as the type of substance itself, as in the case of medication-assisted treatment for opioids.
 Review the overview of different types of programs below.
 And if you haven’t already done so, be sure to review our information on Navigating the Treatment System.

 Low to Medium Intensity